 - Accurate information analysis

-A Wide Variety of Applications of Rep-seq Service Including but Not Limited to:
+A Wide Variety of Applications of Rep-seq Service Include but Are Not Limited to:

 - Identification of antigen-specific TCR/BCR

 - Evaluation of the efficacy of immune checkpoint blockers

 - Monitor immune diversity recovery after treatment

 Scientists from Creative Biolabs have accomplished over hundreds of sequencing projects and accumulated sufficient knowledge and understanding of the immune system.
 We are confident in providing the best service of Rep-seq at the single-cell level, and we also provide the most comprehensive germline genes and alleles identification service with the most accurate sequencing results for our global customers.

 Please contact us for more information and a detailed quote.

 - Lossius, A.; et al. High-throughput sequencing of immune repertoires in multiple sclerosis.
 Ann Clin Transl Neurol.
 2016, 3(4):295-306.